NamanSatish/namansatish.github.io/_projects/proj_4.md

     </div>
 </div>

-# ANMS
+## ANMS

-We then used the ANMS algorithm to select the best corners.
-This was done by computing the minimum radius before suppression and keeping the top `n` with the highest radius.
+We then used the ANMS, Adaptive Non-Maximal Suppression, algorithm to select the best corners.
+This function takes in our Harris matrix and list of peaks, and returns our top `n` corners.
+We start by computing a distance matrix between all peaks, I found that `cdist` from `scipy` was the fastest way to do this.
+I then extracted our top `n` harris values, and did a comparison between all elements with a `robustness` factor to determine if they should be suppressed by a stronger corner, this will be our robustness matrix.
+Next we mask our distance matrix using the robustness matrix, if the corner is sufficiently strong against another corner, we will keep it for consideration, otherwise we will suppress it right now by setting the distance to our image's maximum distance.
+Now we can extract the minimum radius for each corner before it encounters a stronger corner, and keep the top `n` corners with the highest radius.

-There is an optional robustness variable that helps limit suppression, where a value of 1 enforces separation between points but loses some strong corners.
+The robustness variable ultimately helps limit suppression, where a value of 1 enforces strict separation between points but loses some strong corners because they might be too close to each other.
+I was able to settle on a value of 0.9, which allowed for some overlap between points, but ensures that the strongest corners are kept.

 <div class="row l-page">
     <div class="col-sm mt-3 mt-md-0">